MRobertEvers/meg-lang/readme.md

                     | "--"
 ```

-In this branch, only '.' is implemented.
+In this branch, only '.' and function call is implemented.

 Additionally handling parenthized expressions was added.